Dr. Rebecca Babcock

 Dr. Jessica Decker

-Dr. Jessica Decker joins the Red Barn Team from the west coast.
+Dr. Decker joins the Red Barn Team from the west coast.
 Growing up east of Los Angeles in San Bernadino County, she received her Bachelor's of Science in Environmental Health and Food Safety from Colorado State University and then completed her veterinary school at the University of California, Davis in 2012.
 She has extensive experience in Emergency and Critical Care medicine, including emergency surgical procedures and wound care.
 She completed a small animal medical and surgical internship at Sonora Veterinary Specialists and previously worked at Atlanta Veterinary Specialists.
-When not treating patients, she enjoys gardening, hiking, and spending time with her three "kids", felines Kurzon, Ezri, and Melody.
+When not treating patients, she enjoys gardening, hiking, and spending time with her four "kids", felines Kurzon, Ezri, Rose and Melody.
 She lives with her husband, Brandon, a native of Roswell, GA and a White County firefighter.